 Shimla boasts the best and most spectacular ice skating arena in the entire region.
 The rink was built during the British Era and has quite a history behind it.
-The ice is renowned for its stability and smoothness, and the method to create it is somewhat secret till this date.
+The ice is renowned for its stability and smoothness, and the method to create it is somewhat secret to this date.
 Surrounded by thickly forested hills on all sides, the open-air rink is protected from the warmth and of the sun.
 This helps the ice to sustain throughout the winter.

 Thousands of tourists flock to this ice skating rink to test out their skills.
 Gliding on the ice under a canopy of millions of brilliant stars has an unforgettable charm of its own!

 Are you ready to take your skiing up to the next level?
 Now you can get a helicopter to drop you off on a high mountain.
 From there, you can ski down the glorious, snowy slopes!
 Shimla offers some unreal opportunities for heli-skiing at Kufri and Narkanda.

 You can ski over miles of thick, fresh snow under a blazing blue sky.
 Plenty of instructors are available if you are a newcomer to skiing who teach you the methods and safety precautions of this sport.
-Some of the most perfect skiing locations around Shimla are at Kufri, Narkanda, and Mashobra.
+Some of the most perfect skiing locations around Shimla are Kufri, Narkanda, and Mashobra.
 Experienced skiers can go for cross country skiing as well.
 Several National level competitions are held during this time.

 Several events and festivals take place in Shimla in speedy succession during the winter.
 No matter when you visit during these months, you will be sure to stumble upon one of these exciting affairs: